JingyZhu/fable/db_schema.md

     "discover": "bool/true (discover)",
-    "infer": "bool/true (used as check for inference test)", "search_coverage": "bool/true (Test on coverage of search)", "discover_BFS": "bool/true",
+    "infer": "bool/true (used as check for inference test)", "search_coverage": "bool/true (Test on coverage of search)", "search_gt_10": "bool/true (Test on hit rate of search with more than 10 results)", "discover_BFS": "bool/true",
     "discover_DFS": "bool/true",
     "strawman": "bool/true",